 - Thorough tenant screening and verification of credit, employment and rental histories

 - Negotiating and executing lease terms for leases & lease renewal inspections

 - Collection of deposits and monthly rents

-- Payments of bills, mortgages, property taxes etc.
+- Payments of bills; condo fees, property taxes etc.

 - Enforcement of lease terms and condominium rules

 - 24-Hour Cell phone for after hours emergencies: (808) 391-1663

 Get started with your FREE RENTAL PRICE ANALYSIS by completing the form .